 But of course, as with each model thus far discussed, we have pitfalls of a sort.
 With this model in particular, that is, with attributing agent causation to someone who, though may have not been responsible for all the variables in an event, was, nevertheless, necessary for the event to be set in motion to begin with, we can run into issues of injustice.
 Consider, at what point do we stop the attribution of causal responsibility to the initial agent?
 How responsible can the individual be, and is it moral for us to dump complete causal responsibility onto the initial agent?
 These are all incredibly vital questions for this model, none of which lend themselves to solution in any obvious way.

 In conclusion, the models of causation within law are far from perfect.
 Each model has its own benefit as well as its own disadvantages; it will be a matter of debate as to what model characterizes the issue at hand more accurately, as there far too many details involved with a given context to determine before-the-fact the best possible model.

-On Causal Responsibility
+What Is Causal Responsibility

 It is within the hands of the law to determine, in those dreadful circumstances of legal treachery, who or what is responsible for the outcome.
 When an adjudicator is handed a case to review, he or she must infer causal responsibility within the case.
 In doing so, the adjudicator will be placing legal responsibility onto someone, eventually.
 This sounds simple enough, yet it is irrevocably complex.